najimali/Resort-Beach/NOTES.md

 ### Style Component [Docs](https://styled-components.com/)

-Motive to use style component is to make dynamic image background in the single room
+The motive to use style component is to make dynamic image background in the single room

 `import styled from "styled-components";`